 The dates for Leeds Festival 2017 are confirmed as on the bank holiday weekend, from Thursday 24th to Sunday 27th August 2017 at Bramham Park, Leeds, West Yorkshire.

 The headliners are confirmed, Muse, Kasabian, and Eminem.
-Also confirmed are Major Lazer, Bastille, Two Door Cinema Club, Korn, Flume, Fatboy Slim, Circa Waves, Jimmy Eat World (UK Festival Exclusive), The Amity Affliction (UK Festival Exclusive), Tory Lanez, At The Drive-In, Architects, Glass Animals, Andy C, Danny Brown, Against the Current, While She Sleeps, and more.
+Also confirmed are Major Lazer, Bastille, Two Door Cinema Club, Korn, Flume, Fatboy Slim, Circa Waves, Jimmy Eat World (UK Festival Exclusive), The Amity Affliction (UK Festival Exclusive), Tory Lanez, At The Drive-In, Architects, Glass Animals, Andy C, Danny Brown, Against the Current, While She Sleeps, and many more.

 Weekend tickets are priced at £205.
 A Wednesday early entry permit is priced at £20, a campervan pass is £75, and a locker is priced at £16.
 Prices do not include booking fees.